Reconstructing a Museum

 Makholm is the executive director of the Minnesota Museum of American Art.
 In 2009, the M’s board hired her to resurrect the art museum.
 Her solo endeavor began with raising money, increasing the reputation of the museum, and finding a home for the collection.
 After that, Makholm hired a small staff to take on operations, finance, curation, education, and fundraising.
 Today, she oversees all of these roles and continues to focus on advancing the organization’s mission, which centers the exploration of American identity through artistic creativity and connectedness.

-Laura Wertheim Joseph, the curator of exhibitions, first met Makholm early in the museum’s rebirth when Makholm was organizing an exhibit on George Morrison, an Ojibwe modernist from Minnesota.
+Laura Wertheim Joseph, the curator of exhibitions and a fellow UMN alumna, first met Makholm early in the museum’s rebirth when Makholm was organizing an exhibit on George Morrison, an Ojibwe modernist from Minnesota.

 “I think the M is pretty unique in our focus on working with partners to collaborate on creating exhibitions [and] also working with the permanent collection,” she says.
 Wertheim Joseph and collaborators from outside institutions work to explore nuanced American identities.
 They organize exhibits including artwork representing the lived experiences of communities that have been historically underrepresented.